kimballce/personal-site/docs/my-next-challenge.md

-# My name is Chase -- and I’m looking for my next challenge.
+# Looking for my next challenge.

 ## About me:

 In recent years my work has focused on transforming processes within organizations to create dramatically better outcomes.
-I’ve done this by implementing better technologies and realigning organizational structures.
+I accomplish this through a combination of implementing better technologies and realigning organizational structures.
 For example:

 - I guided the implementation of a modern correspondence management system for the White House’s [Office of Presidential Correspondence](https://www.nytimes.com/2017/01/17/magazine/what-americans-wrote-to-obama.html?_r=0).
   - *The system is used by over 600 White House staff and volunteers to track constituent relationships.
 We overhauled dozens of business processes, doubling and tripling productivity.*